SoftUni-Internal/interactive-content/EN/01-Components/03-Data-Binding-And-Templates.md

 ```html
 <div [class]="expression">Bad curly</div>
 ```
-Angular will add the class to the expression that you choose.
+Angular will add the class to the expression that we choose.

 This expression can be:
 - A string of class names, delimited by spaces